ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/tuple-swapping.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's two programs.
+If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's program.

 ## Project Reflection